chenchik/Review-a-Bear-Workshop/README.md

 # Review-a-Bear-Workshop
 A Content Management System built with Node.js, an Express Framework, Vagrant, and a MongoDB Database.
-In this project, the hypothetical client is Build a Bear workshop and the content mangagement system being built for them is one for all their reviews.
+In this project, the hypothetical client is Build a Bear workshop and the content management system being built for them is one that holds and manages all their reviews.

 In order to create a local copy on your computer use the command: